home-assistant/home-assistant.io/source/_integrations/telegram_client.markdown

 ---
 title: Telegram client
-description: Instructions on how to add Telegram client to Home Assistant.
+description: Instructions on how to add the Telegram client to Home Assistant.
 ha_category:
   - Social
   - Sensor